 The Department of Resource Economics offers programs of study toward the Master of Science Degree and the Doctor of Philosophy Degree.
-Major fields of study are (1) Environmental and Natural Resource Economics, (2) Marketing/Industrial Organization of the Food System, and (3) Applied Econometrics.
+Major fields of study are (1) Environmental and Natural Resource Economics, (2) Empirical Industrial Organization and (3) Applied Econometrics.
 A strong foundation in economic theory and quantitative methods is emphasized for students in all fields.

 Graduates of the Master's program in Resource Economics are prepared for careers in marketing, resource-based industries such as electric utilities and petroleum, government environmental policy positions, and economic consulting.
 Doctoral program graduates typically find employment in research positions in industry, academia, and government.